salhi-khalil/Javascript_basics/README.md

 #### Scheduled Length: 3 Hours

-Hey there!
-Ready to get your hands dirty with some code?
-This is the practice exercise repository for Hack Reactor's JavaScript 201 workshop.
-JavaScript 201 is the second lesson in our free, four-part Introductory JavaScript Series (101, 201, 301 and 401).
-We're excited to have you.

 In order to complete these exercises, open [repl.it](https://repl.it/), choose JavaScript, and then write your code in the left-hand panel.
 You can run your code using the "Run" button.